Board members are united with the common goal of ensuring Aspen Valley’s sustainability and permanency as a leading wildlife sanctuary

 Judy Parks – Judy Parks is an active real estate agent in the Muskoka & Parry Sound area with Royal Lepage Lakes of Muskoka, working out of the Port Carling office.
 She has been one of the top producers in her company for the last several years, winning awards of achievement in sales.
 She has taken a general contractor’s course through Georgian College.
 She general contracts renovation for her own home real estate projects as well as providing this service to clients.
 Before she was a real estate agent, Judy was a teacher.
 During her teaching career she was involved on many county, committees including guidance program and curriculum writing at the school board levels.
 Along with Aspen Valley, Judy is a proud supporter of various charitable organizations including Georgian Bay Forever, Women’s College Hospital, Breast Cancer Ontario, TVO 7 Meals on Wheels in the Midland area.
 Judy is a graduate from Wilfrid Laurier University, York University, and studied at Art University of Toronto.
 Judy loves the flora and fauna of Muskoka, Georgian Bay and surrounding areas.

-Linda Bangay – Linda joined the Board of Directors in 2016.
+Linda Bangay – Linda joined the Aspen Valley Wildlife Sanctuary Board of Directors in 2016.
 In addition to a Bachelor of Education, she holds degrees in Biology, Outdoor Recreation, and Geography.
-Her career began in the education field, and her teaching opportunities were varied (e.g., secondary-school Science, Grade 1, and academic upgrading for adults at a First Nation community).
-Linda has also worked extensively in the social-service sector – with both young offenders and abuse survivors.
-Through this work, she gained considerable experience in: public-education initiatives; the long-term administration of non-profit organizations; engaging, training, and supervising volunteers; fundraising; strategic planning; and, developing and managing successful partnerships with stakeholders and other groups.
+Her career began in the field of education, and her teaching opportunities were varied (e.g., secondary-school Science, Grade 1, and academic upgrading for adults at a First Nation community).
+Linda has also worked extensively in the social-service sector – with young offenders, abuse survivors, and people with disabilities.
+Through this work, she has gained considerable experience in: public-education initiatives; the long-term administration of non-profit organizations; engaging, training, and supervising volunteers; fundraising; strategic planning; and, developing and managing successful partnerships with stakeholders and community groups.
 Linda’s background also includes employment as a Science textbook copy-editor.
 Since 2008, she has continued this type of work on a part-time basis as a freelance editor and writer for print media, and has created and edited a variety of written educational materials (e.g., brochures, information guides, training manuals).
-When she left the social-service sector in 2014, she continued her freelance pursuits, and is currently the editor for the recurring publications of two different organizations.
-Moreover, Linda’s love of the outdoors led to a second job with a wilderness expedition company in 2015.
-Linda has been a long-time advocate of several wildlife-rehabilitation and environmental organizations, and has supported them financially, through letter writing, and by becoming involved with local groups.
-Some of her other interests include spending time with family and friends, cycling, cross-country skiing, swimming, canoeing, kayaking, and reading.
+She is also the editor for the recurring publication of a property-owners’ association.
+Currently, Linda works with people who have disabilities and helps them to acquire and retain employment.
+Linda has been a long-time advocate of several wildlife-rehabilitation and environmental organizations, and has supported them financially and through volunteer work.
+Some of her other interests include spending time with family and friends, cycling, cross-country skiing, swimming, canoeing, and reading.